-7711 A two-fold paper screen painted in ink and colour on a buff and gold ground with the Uji River and lotus beneath its renowned bridge
+7711 A two-fold paper screen painted in ink and colour on a gold ground with the Uji River and lotus beneath its renowned bridge

 Rimpa School, Japan 17th century Edo period